vitality-ai/Vitality-console/README.md

 python s3_operations.py --action delete --bucket my-bucket --key object-key
 ```

-> **Note:** If your application already uses an S3 client, simply update your existing client’s credentials and endpoint to point to the Versatility Object Storage:
+> **Note:** If your application already uses an S3 client, simply update your existing client’s credentials and endpoint to point to the Vitality Object Storage:
 >
 > ```python
 > s3_client = boto3.client(